-Art students for 400 years, from Michelangelo (early 15th century) through Sargent (late 19th century) were taught to draw by copying classical sculpture from ancient Greece and Rome.
-Art students throughout Europe copied plaster casts of these sculptures, which is why today we call traditional academic drawing of sculptures "cast drawing".
+For 500 years, art students from Michelangelo (early 15th century) through Sargent (late 19th century) were taught to draw by copying classical sculpture from ancient Greece and Rome.
+When it was not possible to travel to see these original sculptures, art students copied plaster casts of the sculptures, which is why today we call traditional academic drawing of sculptures "cast drawing".

 I teach cast drawing online, and this is the information I give my beginning cast drawing students about casts: